Madhav-Gohel/MOVIES-IN-THE-CITY-API/README.md

 # MOVIES IN THE CITY API

-The project is an API designed to provide information about movies currently being shown in a particular city.
+The project is an API designed to provide information about movies currently being shown in a particular city in `json` format.